Nob1K/MICEforCATS-Extension/README.md

 ## Limitations

-- **One model.** Everything is Llama-3-8B-Instruct.
+- **Only one large language model used.** Everything is Llama-3-8B-Instruct.
 Whether MICE features calibrate this well on other architectures, other sizes, or instruction-tuned-vs-base variants is untested.
 - **The judge step is manual.** In `local_execute`, prompts are printed for you to paste into an external LLM and the responses are pasted back as JSON.
 It is not an API call, so it is not reproducible end-to-end without human involvement.
 - **Hand-chosen utility values.** The theoretical MBR thresholds depend on utility numbers we picked, not on anything estimated from data.
 - **The LLM judge is unvalidated.** Response classification is done by an external LLM rather than human annotation, and we did not measure judge–human agreement.
 Judge error could propagate into both the correctness labels used to train the confidence models and the accuracy numbers reported above.
-- **500-question test set.** Confidence intervals on the accuracy figures are wide: the 52.6% vs. 61.0% gap is meaningful, the 52.2% vs. 52.6% gap probably is not.
+- **500-question test set.** Confidence intervals on the accuracy figures are wide: the 52.6% vs. 61.0% gap is meaningful, the 52.2% vs. 52.6% gap is not as much.

 ## Contributions